MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-pc-app.md

 4. On the **Sign in** page, enter the user account and password that your organization assigned to you.

     ![Sign in page.](media/sign-in-pc.PNG "Sign in page")

+    > [!NOTE]
+    > You can [add a guest user in Dynamics 365 Guides](admin-add-guest-user.md) for users that have an Azure Active Directory account but aren't members of your organization.
+Guest users can only operate guides in the HoloLens app; they can't author guides in the PC or HoloLens apps.

 5. Select the instance that you want to use, if there is more than one instance.
 Then select **OK**.